The Best Vanilla Cake Recipe

 A cake that has been over-baked or one in which too much flour was used will be crumbly when cut into.
 If you invert the cake too soon or try to handle it while it’s too warm, this could also make it break.

 Cakes made from scratch require a bit more care and technique than those that come from a box-mix.
 When making any cake from scratch, take care to not over-mix, over-bake, or use too much flour, or the cake can end up tasting like cornbread.
-This applies to any cake that is made from scratch, not just this recipe!
+This applies to any cake that is made from scratch, not just this vanilla cake recipe!

-Dryness is typically the biggest complaint bakers have when making a cake from scratch, so I thought this FAQ deserved its own space.
+Dryness is typically the biggest issue home bakers run into when making cakes from scratch, so I thought this FAQ deserved its own space.
 There are three main causes for a dry cake: over-measuring the flour (addressed above), over-mixing, and over-baking.

-- Do not over-mix your batter!
-Mixing the batter properly can be tricky and this is often where most mistakes are made with homemade cakes.
-To avoid over-mixing, thoroughly cream together the wet ingredients, particularly the butter, sugar, oil, and eggs.
-I highly recommend using an electric mixer for this step!
 However, once you get to the point of combining your wet and dry ingredients, you need to be gentle and fold by hand using a spatula.
 Alternate adding the dry ingredients and the buttermilk, folding thoroughly, but not aggressively.
-The batter will be smooth and mostly cohesive; there may be some small lumps remaining, but that’s fine!
+The batter will be smooth and mostly cohesive; there may be some small lumps remaining, but so long as there aren’t any dry streaks and the batter is mostly uniform, that’s fine!
 Also, remember that while over-mixing can make your vanilla cake both dry and dense, under-mixing has its own risks and should be avoided as well!

-- Do not over-bake your cake!
-Even a minute too long in the oven can cause a cake to be too dry and dense.
-When baking, place your cake pans on the center rack of your oven and always make sure your oven is running at the proper temperature (most ovens do not, so keep a thermometer in yours!).
 Don’t check your vanilla cake too early (that can make it sink!), but do keep an eye on it.
-When your cake is ready to come out of the oven, the center should spring back if lightly touched–it should not deflate or appear jiggly.
+When your cake is finished baking, the center should spring back if lightly touched–it should not deflate or appear jiggly.
 You can also use the toothpick test to check for doneness.
-To do this, simply insert a toothpick in the center of your cake; it’s done if the toothpick comes out with a few moist crumbs (not wet batter).
-Once your vanilla cake is done, let it cool in the pan for only 10-15 minutes before running a knife around the edge and inverting it onto a cooling rack to cool completely.
+To do this, insert a toothpick in the center of your cake; it’s done if the toothpick comes out with a few moist crumbs (not wet batter).
+Once your vanilla cake is finished baking, let it cool in the pan for only 10-15 minutes before inverting it onto a cooling rack to cool completely.

 Enjoy!

-Vanilla Cake
+Vanilla Cake Recipe

 Ingredients

-- ½ cup (113 g) unsalted butter softened to room temperature
+- ½ cup (113 g) unsalted butter, softened to room temperature

 - ½ cup (120 ml) avocado, canola or vegetable oil¹